arcmags/ramroot/README.rst

     *   specify UUIDs

 *   make a webpage to go along with arch-usb_.

-*   right now, the fstab is completely disregarded upon a RAM boot...

-    *   add option to keep fstab and mount other partitions in/out of RAM

-    *   source fstab for UUID information

 *   when ramroot is already enabled and changes are made to hook files, the linux kernel image needs to be rebuilt